Steve Weeks: Vancouver Canucks

+After the trio of Brodeur, Kirk McLean and Frank Caprice began to allow too many goals, Canucks general manager Pat Quinn sought a solution to the team's goaltending woes.
+Quinn acquired Weeks by trading Brodeur, who had become unhappy in Vancouver.
 Weeks saw increased playing time when he joined the Canucks, appearing in nine games for Vancouver, posting a 4–3–2 record and a 3.38 GAA in nine games.
 In 1988–89, Weeks appeared in 35 games, his highest total since 1981–82 with the Rangers.
-Weeks earned a record of 11–19–5 with a 2.98 GAA and .893 save percentage with the Canucks, splitting his playing time with Kirk McLean.
-The Canucks qualified for the post-season, and in three playoff games against the Calgary Flames, Weeks earned a 1–1 record with a 3.43 GAA and .899 save percentage as the Canucks lost in seven games.
+Weeks earned a record of 11–19–5 with a 2.98 GAA and .893 save percentage with the Canucks as the primary backup to McLean.
+The Canucks qualified for the 1989 Stanley Cup playoffs, and in three postseason games against the Calgary Flames, Weeks earned a 1–1 record with a 3.43 GAA and .899 save percentage as the Canucks lost in seven games.

-Weeks saw his playing time diminish in 1989–90, playing in only 21 games, and struggled to a 4–11–4 record with a 4.15 GAA, as Vancouver missed the playoffs.

-In 1990–91, Weeks appeared in only one game with Vancouver, going 0–1–0 with a 6.10 GAA.
-He spent the rest of the season with the Milwaukee Admirals of the AHL, as he recorded a 16–19–0 record in 37 games with a 3.78 GAA.
+In 1989–90, Weeks backed up McLean, playing poorly in only 21 games, and struggled to a 4–11–4 record with a 4.15 GAA, as Vancouver missed the playoffs.
+In 1990–91, Weeks appeared in only one game with Vancouver, going 0–1–0 with a 6.10 GAA, being replaced as backup by Troy Gamble.
+He spent the rest of the season with Vancouver's senior affiliate, the Milwaukee Admirals of the International Hockey League, as he recorded a 16–19–0 record in 37 games with a 3.78 GAA.
 In three playoff games with Milwaukee, Weeks had a 1–2 record and a 3.71 GAA.

-On March 5, 1991, the Canucks traded Weeks to the Buffalo Sabres for future considerations.
-After the trade, he remained with the Milwaukee Admirals, and was granted free agency after the season.
+On March 5, 1991, the Canucks traded Weeks to the Buffalo Sabres for cash considerations.
+After the trade, he remained with the Milwaukee Admirals, and became a free agent after the season.